 Screen and Sound Archive of Wales is home to a comprehensive and unequalled collection of films, television programmes, videos, sound recordings and music relating to Wales and the Welsh.

-OU material going back to 1970 is available through OU Worldwide – a unique collection of thousands of TV and radio programmes.
-The OU also has a special partnership with the BBC allowing mutual access to each other’s archives.
+OU material going back to 1970 – a unique collection of thousands of TV and radio programmes – is available through Getty Images and BBC Worldwide Learning.